-Leap second to be added tonight | EarthSky.org
+No leap second for December 31, 2020 | EarthSky.org

 A much more accurate method is to use two or more radio telescopes separated by thousands of miles, in a technique called Very Long Baseline Interferometry.
 By carefully combining the data from each of the telescopes, astronomers effectively have a telescope thousands of miles in size, which provides much greater resolution (detecting fine detail) and measurement of position.
 This allows them to determine the planet’s rotation rate to an accuracy of less than a thousandth of a second.
 They do not observe stars, however, but very distant objects called quasars.
 The NASA video below will tell you more …

-Bottom line: A leap second will be added to the clock on December 31, 2016.
-Leap seconds have been added every so often since 1972.
-The last one was June 30, 2015.
-The International Telecommunications Union (ITU), a U.N. body that governs some global issues related to time, has considered abolishing the practice of inserting a leap second into official time-keeping.
-But the ITU decided in 2015 to defer a proposal to dump the leap second until 2023.
+Bottom line: A leap second will not be added to official timekeeping on December 31, 2020.
+World timekeepers will consider a proposal to dump the leap second in 2023.
 Stay tuned, timekeepers!

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.